heiman106/japan_workshop_2024/docs/index.md

 * Evaluate and interpret results generated from PRS analyses
 * Customise visualisation of results from PRS analyses

+##**Venue**

+The course will take place at [FUKUTAKE Learning Theater](https://fukutake.iii.u-tokyo.ac.jp/english/facilities_inside-fukutake_learning_theater.html), at the [Hongo campus of the University of Tokyo, Tokyo, Japan](https://www.google.com/maps/place/%E6%9D%B1%E4%BA%AC%E5%A4%A7%E5%AD%B8/@35.7138194,139.7601623,17z/data=!3m1!4b1!4m6!3m5!1s0x60188c2ffa206ea3:0x30e407498313ba95!8m2!3d35.7138151!4d139.7627372!16zL20vMDE3bHZk?entry=ttu).

+Please note that this is an on-site course.
+No virtual online platform will be provided for remote participation.
+Additionally, participants are responsible for arranging their own accommodations as the course office will not facilitate hotel arrangements.

 ##Instructors and speakers
 ###**Scientific Organising Committee**